-The following sections provide details on how the (-) A18AZ/(-)P18AZ outdoor heat pump systems are designed to operate under normal conditions.
+The following sections provide details on how the (-)A15AZ/(-)P16AZ/(-)A16AZ outdoor systems are designed to operate under normal conditions.
 Under abnormal conditions, Active Compressor and Inverter Protection features built into the controls may alter how the system operates to protect the compressor and inverter from damage.
 The sequence of operation is based on the system being set up for EcoNetTM communications using an EcoNetTM enabled air-handler or gas furnace and an EcoNetTM Control Center.
-A section is provided at the end that describes how the system will operate if a conventional 24VAC 2-stage thermostat is used in emergency situations when communication issues are encountered to allow the system to operate until the communication issues are resolved.
+A section is provided at the end that describes how the system will operate if a conventional 24VAC 2-stage thermostat is used.

-NOTE: The use of a conventional 24VAC thermostat eliminates many of the advanced operating and diagnostic features the customer has paid for and is strongly discouraged except in temporary emergency situations until communication issues are resolved.
+NOTE: The use of a conventional 24VAC thermostat eliminates many of the advanced operating and diagnostic features the customer has paid for and is strongly discouraged.

-6.1 Cooling Mode
+6.1 Cooling and Heating Mode